-Tom Chi, founder of GoogleX, described the scale of global environmental problems and what we need to do to address them.
+Tom Chi, Co-Founder Google X, Founder One Ventures, described the scale of global environmental problems and what we need to do to address them.
 He argued that sustainability is not enough.
 Instead, humanity needs to become a net positive contributor to the environment.